tyler-smith/snowglobe/spec/snowglobe.md

 NODE_SNOWGLOBE = (1 << 26)
 ```

+## Handshake

+When nodes wishing to offer up their state for sampling they should send a Join message to peers with the appropriate service bit set upon connection.
+Protocol clients that receive a Join message should validate it and either:

+1) Ban the peer if the Join message is invalid
+2) Add the peer to their participant pool if the Join message is valid

+## Sybil resistance via coin age

+Sybil resistance is provided by requiring peers offering the Query service to commit to a set of UTXOs that have a sufficient coin amount times block age, which we denote with the unit "Coin Blocks".
+If a Join message received by a Query peer does not meet the sufficient Coin Blocks threshold, or the message is invalid, that peer must not be added to the Snowglobe Pool and should be banned.

+The initial temporary amount required is 1440 Coin Blocks but further research is required to choose an appropriate value.

+## Identity and Stake Signing and Validation

+### Creating

+Queryable nodes must all maintain an secp256k1 key pair which is used by queriers to authenticate messages against a stake.
+Staking is done by crafting and signing a [Join message](#Join) containing the Identity public key a list of outpoints controlled by the staker.
+This message is signed using ECDSA by the Identity private key and by the public key that controls each UTXO represented by the committed outpoint.

+Only the following UTXO scriptPubkey types are supported:

+- Pay-to-Pubkey
+- Pay-to-PubkeyHash

+In the future the following types could potentially be supported:

+- Multisig
+- P2SH for well-defined Script pre-images

+### Validating

+To validate a Join message and its stake a client must first generate the canonical serialized message by removing the signatures.
+Then it should check that the Identity signature correctly signs the canonical message.
+Next it needs to verify each outpoint signature against its matching committed outpoint, while simultaneously extracting the public key.
+Finally it load each of the committed UTXOs, check their type, check that the matching public key is correct, and ensure that Coin Blocks is sufficient.

 ## Security Parameters

 The security parameters, as defined in the Avalanche paper, are set as follows in our protocol: